-The problem contains of a cylinder in cross-flow.
+The problem consists of a cylinder in cross-flow.
 The domain is symmetric so only half of the problem is meshed.
-All walls in the channel are at 300 K except the half cylinder which has a temperature of 605 K. The initial temperature of the air inside the channel is at 300 K too.
-Inlet
+All walls in the channel are at 300 K exept the half cylinder which has a temperature of 605 K. The initial temperature of the air inside the channel are at 300 K too.
+Inlet velocity is set to 10 m/s in x-direction with a 0 pressure outlet boundary.
+This types of problems can be used to model heat exchanger problems.